 Chrome offers built-in password manager tool to save your passwords when you login to websites.
 Once saved, Chrome will autofill the passwords on login and registration forms whenever you open the website.
 In our earlier article, we have explained how to view and delete the saved passwords in Chrome browser.
 However, many users asked us how to bulk download all the passwords and upload back again.
 Therefore, in this article let us discuss about downloading all saved passwords from Chrome in a CSV file and uploading multiple passwords back to the browser.

-You will know that you can save passwords in Google Chrome.
-You don’t always have to remember them every time and Chrome fill the passwords automatically when logging into the sites.
+Google Chrome’s autofill feature helps to avoid searching for passwords every time you login to websites.
 However, what if you want to have a backup of them.
 There could be many situations you need to backup the passwords:

-- You are moving from one laptop to other.
+- You are moving from one laptop to another.

 - Changing operating system (may be from Windows to Mac).